openeuler-mirror/kernel/Documentation/admin-guide/perf/hisi-pmu.rst

   $# perf stat -a -e hisi_sccl3_l3c0/rd_hit_cpipe/ sleep 5
   $# perf stat -a -e hisi_sccl3_l3c0/config=0x02/ sleep 5

+6. ch: NoC PMU supports filtering the event counts of certain transaction channel with this option.
+The current supported channels are as follows:

+- 3'b010: Request channel
+- 3'b100: Snoop channel
+- 3'b110: Response channel
+- 3'b111: Data channel

+7. tt_en: NoC PMU supports counting only transactions that have tracetag set if this option is set.
+See the 2nd list for more information about tracetag.

 The current driver does not support sampling.
 So "perf record" is unsupported.
 Also attach to a task is unsupported as the events are all uncore.